Over 25 Years of Redwood City Public Library Support

-Since 1998 the Redwood City Library Foundation has raised over $3 million to provide funding for important library programs.
+Since 1998 the Redwood City Library Foundation has raised almost $4 million to provide funding for important library initiatives.

-Our mission is to support the Redwood City Library in cultivating literacy, life-long learning, and community connections.
+Our mission is to support Redwood City Public Library in cultivating literacy, life-long learning, and community connections.

 We envision a community where everyone has access to information, knowledge and technology.